Blog-Reference and Blog-Reference

 Bill Mitchell summarizes: “Last week, Warren Mosler and I had one of our regular catchups and we discussed at length the state of play in Modern Monetary Theory (MMT).
 We are quite protective of it.
 We mused about how we started out on this Project and where it has gone.
 As old stagers do when they get together.
 We also reflected and compared notes on what the state of MMT is now, given the increasing visibility of the ideas in the mainstream media all around the world and the proliferation of social media activists who have chosen to identify and promote our ideas.
 There were aspects of that development that we identified as being of concern for us and other aspects which we considered to be a cause for optimism (celebration is too strong a word).”

-In order to restore reputation and credibility and to raise the low standards of social media communication,#1, #2 Bill Mitchell took it upon him to lay down the joint list of essential talking points of MMT propaganda.
+In order to restore reputation and credibility and to raise the low standards of social media communication,#1, and #2 Bill Mitchell took it upon himself to lay down the joint list of essential talking points of MMT propaganda.

 What appears to be a bit strange at first glance is that Bill Mitchell and Warren Mosler do not address once the lethal critique of MMT, that is, that MMT’s policy of deficit-spending/money-creation is nothing but a free lunch for the Oligarchy.
 The word profit does not appear at all in the whole article.
 As the old quip says: Economics without profit is like Hamlet without the Prince of Denmark.